Please ensure Javascript is enabled for purposes of website accessibility

 In the event you run into unexpected liquidity needs, the annual maturation of one-fifth (in a five-year ladder) of your bond holdings can help.

-And, should rates continue to fall, your portfolio holdings will grow in value because they’re paying above-market rates.
+And, should rates fall, your portfolio holdings will grow in value because they’re paying above-market rates.

 Do you consider bonds a cornerstone of your portfolio in today’s interest rate environment?